🔄

 How to do it:

-1. Open the plugin and navigate to ‘Changes’.
-Just like before, open the Frontitude plugin in your design file and head to the Changes tab.
+1. Open the plugin and navigate to Changes.
+Open the Frontitude plugin in your design file and head to the Changes tab.

 2. View unsynced Figma changes.
 Frontitude detects copy edits made directly in the Figma file since the last sync.
 Refresh the tab to get the latest changes.